TeodorSameisky/TSMultimeter/README.md

 ## License

-This project maintains a list of licenses for all used dependencies and components.
-See the license information in the respective package files.
+This project is licensed under the MIT License.
+A list of licenses for all used dependencies and components can be found in the About panel of the application.

 ## Contributing